iltuoconsulenteit/DocCropper/UPDATES.md

 - Reduce default upload limit to 5&nbsp;MB per file and make it configurable via `max_upload_mb`
 - Remove debug console logs to avoid leaking sensitive information

+## 2025-08-20
+- Add plugin-based sponsor slot that adapts to license settings (Facebook, Instagram, landing page, banner, slide or image) and can be disabled when no advertising is desired